erlcssont29i/RMF-Model_by_R/README.md

 ## introduction

 This article(http://www.idatacamp.com/1196.html/) reminds me that when I  work in a stratup comapny 5 years ago,  I also used RMF model to analyze clients in order to choose a good customer for good quality.
-Let me practice again and explain how each functon do.
+Let me practice again and explain how each function do.

 - Recency – How recently did the customer purchase?